 2. Get out your storyboard.
-Put all background pictures in place (they have a BG by the number).
+If using Simple Storyboard Scenes, put these in your BIble Folder.
+Or, if using the individual storyboard figures, put all background pictures in place (they have a BG by the number).
 Put the rest of the storyboard pictures (these have a SB by the number) in order of use in the other side of the Bible folder.

 3. Put the DDD Bible Folder as well as the Big Question sign in the Big Question Box/Briefcase and shut it.
-If your box/briefcase has locks and you want to use the unlocking the box as part of your session, lock it now...but make sure you have the key or know the code first.
+If your box/briefcase has locks and you want to use the unlocking the box as part of your session, lock it now....but make sure you have the key or know the code first.